leccelecce/espc3d/README.md

 5. Bloom effect slightly redued
 6. Various other minor tweaks

+TODO:
+1. fix limit of 3 tracked devices (just need more colours, or use a single colour)
+2. enable manually triggered or automated refresh of map/node layout from Companion
-TODO: fix limit of 3 trackers, lookup friendly device names, explore showing a recent path ofdevice  movement, add GUI for live view changes, externalise more settings
+3. lookup friendly device names if set (available on mqtt)
+4. explore showing a recent path of device movement
+5. add GUI for live view changes
+6. externalise more settings

 ![Screenshot](https://github.com/leccelecce/espc3d/blob/fd5e1d89452360631cc0b065ca4cf0a92218b327/screenshot.png)